musurca/cmo_debug/README.md

 Debug tools for creating *Command: Modern Operations* scenarios.
 Adds a number of Special Actions to speed up repetitive/tedious tasks, such as:

 * Finding/labeling coordinates by latitude/longitude
+* Copy RPs from one side to another
 * Setting heading & speed for groups of units
 * Setting fuel quantity for groups of units
 * Disabling AI on large sets of facilities